New Jersey Prenuptial Agreements

 New Jersey prenuptial agreements executed on or after November 3, 1988, are governed by the provisions of the Uniform Premarital and Pre-Civil Union Agreement Act.
 (N.J.S.A.
 37:2-31–N.J.S.A.
 37:2-41).
 New Jersey case law plays an integral role in the interpretation of the Act.

-To be enforceable in New Jersey, a prenuptial agreement must be in writing and signed by both parties.
-The agreement must have been executed voluntarily.
+To be enforceable in New Jersey, a prenuptial agreement must be in writing, signed by both parties, and executed voluntarily.
 In addition, New Jersey prohibits “unconscionable” prenuptial agreements.
-However, “unconscionable” is a technical term defined by a specific New Jersey statute.
+The word “unconscionable” is a technical term defined by New Jersey statute.
 Pursuant to N.J.S.A. § 37:2-38(c):

 The agreement was unconscionable when it was executed because that party, before execution of the agreement:

 (1) Was not provided full and fair disclosure of the earnings, property and financial obligations of the other party;

 (2) Did not voluntarily and expressly waive, in writing, any right to disclosure of the property or financial obligations of the other party beyond the disclosure provided;

 (3) Did not have, or reasonably could not have had, an adequate knowledge of the property or financial obligations of the other party; or

 (4) Did not consult with independent legal counsel and did not voluntarily and expressly waive, in writing, the opportunity to consult with independent legal counsel.

 In general, a prenuptial agreement will not be invalidated solely because the terms of the agreement may seem “unfair” or “one-sided”.
 Therefore, the best time to obtain an attorney to review a prenuptial agreement is before it is executed, not when it is being enforced against you.